 - Happens daily as part of the hair cycle

-- Hair falls out naturally
+- Strands fall out naturally

 - Bulb may be present, but no pain or inflammation